turingschool-examples/frontend-mod-1-prework/day_3/day3-exercises.md

 <h3>What is the role of fixed positioning, and why is z-index important in the scenario of using fixed positioning?</h3>

-This is a form of absolute positioning that positions the element in relation to the browser window, as opposed to its containg element.
+This is a form of absolute positioning that positions the element in relation to the browser window, as opposed to its containing element.
 Fixed elements do not move when the user scrolls up or down the page and  and do not effect the position of surrounding elements.
 The z-index  property is important in relation to fixed position because it determines which box appears on top.

 <h3>What is the difference between a fixed and liquid layout?</h3>

-Fixed layouts dont not change size as the user increases or decreases the size of their browser window.
+Fixed layouts do not change size as the user increases or decreases the size of their browser window.
 Liquid layouts stretch and contract as the user increases and decreases the size of their browser window.